wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 __*The `url_base_pathname` must start and end with "/".
 This field is optional and defaults to "/" when undeclared.__

+__*`query_row_limit` is an integer that sets the maximum number of games that a user will be allowed to query from the Query Page.
+A popup will inform the user if their query size is too large and exceeds the limit.__

 __*It's better for `port` to be an integer instead of a string with quotes so that if you run `pytest`, the tests will be able to connect to the database.__

 __*This file is not tracked in Git.__